A personal "mission statement."

 of man displayed endlessly throughout human history.
 This left me

 little to cheer about as a student of society.
-As a 'Realist' I understood
+As a 'Realist' I

-on this planet - in an endless cycle.
+weaken and die on this planet - in an endless cycle.

 Through a marvelous set of circumstances, I began to discover that the

 greatest of all political science textbooks, far above all others,

 happened to be the Bible.
 I quickly recognized that the God who

 created the universe according to a precise set of principles we call

 for human life as well.
 We were biological creatures.
 But

 we were more than that.
 We were complex creatures of a free will

 and tremendous mental capacity - given this biological principle

 largely, it seems, to be able to be the one thing in creation able to

 with God in the glory of all creation.

-But the complexities of human life,
+But the complexities of human

-around us.
+physical universe around us.
 We have tried to understand (and

 thus manage) human life the way we do the physical world around

 us.
-But we have failed again and again (that's the 'Realist' in me speaking).
+But we have failed again and again (that's the "Realist" in

 But God did not leave us clueless